Wyzebb/docs.wyzebb.dev/docs/pvdc/getting-started/how-to-use.md

 # How to Use

-:::danger[Page under construction]
+:::info[Plugin may be confusing]
-This page may be incomplete and incorrect!
+This plugin is highly customisable and this can make it a little confusing sometimes
 :::

-- This plugin is very complicated due to the customisability.
-These docs aim to break it down simply.
+- These docs aim to break down exactly how to use the plugin and all of its customisations.

 - The docs ONLY apply to the latest version!
 Migration guides can be found **[here](../migrating/_category_.json)**.
 If there is no guide for upgrading your version, it is compatible!